 Programme in detail

-You will study the core modules required to obtain a ‘Qualifying Law Degree’ for professional purposes whilst being able to undertake advanced study in the professionally valuable fields of accounting and finance.
-Module options available in Law enable you to specialise in relevant fields of legal study, eg law of contract, public law, law of tort, equity and trusts and land law.
+You will study the core modules required to obtain a qualifying law degree for professional purposes whilst being able to undertake advanced study in the professionally-valuable fields of accounting and finance.
+Module options available in Law enable you to specialise in relevant fields of legal study; for example, the Law of contract, Public Law, Law of tort, Equity and trusts, and Land Law.

 Department Key Facts